Juanmaria-rr/SARS_service_/README.md

 ```

-In ANALYSIS folder is where all the analysis process will run.
+In ANALYSIS folder all the analysis process will run and store the derived data and results.
 In RAW, inside a folder named with the RUN there are the R1/2 fastq.gz files, where they will be taken from in order to perform the analysis.
 DOC, REFERENCES, RESULTS and TMP will be empty (¿?).

 # /ANALYSIS